Home | What We Do | Chapter Board & Leadership | Conference/Events | Military Families

 What We Do

-ALCA® Florida Chapter members have training in gerontology, social work, nursing, and/or counseling.
+ALCA Florida Chapter members have training in gerontology, social work, nursing, and/or counseling.
 They have extensive knowledge about the costs, quality, and availability of services in their communities.
-ALCA® Florida Chapter’s Online Membership Directory provides a list of names and contact information of qualified aging life care professionals in your area and throughout Florida.
+ALCA Florida Chapter’s Online Membership Directory provides a list of names and contact information of qualified aging life care professionals throughout Florida.

-Aging life care professionals help families adjust and cope with the challenges of aging by:
+Aging Life Care Managers help families adjust and cope with the challenges of aging by:

-- Conducting care-planning assessments to identify problems, eligibility for assistance, and need for assistance
+- Conducting care-planning assessments to identify problems, eligibility for assistance, and need for services;

 Benefits of Working with a Care Manager

-- Cost control because ALCA® Florida Chapter members strive to reduce inappropriate institutional care and overuse of services.
+- Financial savings because Aging Life Care Managers strive to reduce inappropriate institutional care and overuse of services.
 They match the services to the client’s needs and help contain costs.
-Ongoing monitoring can prevent costly crises and unnecessary hospitalizations;
+Ongoing monitoring by an Aging Life Care Manager can prevent costly crises and hospitalizations

 Who Uses Care Management Services?

-Care Management Services have been provided by ALCA® Florida Chapter members to:
+Aging Life Care Management services have been provided by ALCA Florida Chapter members to: